 There are four living hyena species – the spotted hyena, the brown hyena, the striped hyena, and the aardwolf.
-The spotted hyena is the more formidable of hyena species and is the hyena that most often clashes with the lion.
+The spotted hyena is the more formidable of the hyena species and is the hyena that most often clashes with the lion.

 The spotted hyena is between 2.3 and 3 feet tall at the shoulder, weighs up to 140lbs, and can run up to forty miles an hour.
-The more aggressive hyena species, the spotted hyena, can be found in great numbers throughout Africa and is known to hunt alone, in small groups, and in large hunting parties.
+The more aggressive hyena species, the spotted hyena, can be found in great numbers throughout Africa and is known to hunt alone, in small groups, and large hunting parties.

 The African Lion

 The African lion stands at 3.9 feet tall at the shoulder, weighs as much as 420lbs, and can run up to fifty miles per hour.
-Even though the female African lioness does the hunting for the pride, the male African lion is still – unsurprisingly – the more aggressive sex.
+Even though the female African lioness does the hunting for pride, the male African lion is still – unsurprisingly – the more aggressive sex.